astronautlabs/bitstream/README.md

 ```

 In the above, if `length` is read as `30`, then the `value` field is read/written as 30 bits long.
+Determinants can make use of any property of the instance which appear in the bitstream before the current element.
+They are also passed the bitstream element which contains this one (if one exists).

-Discriminants are available on most other properties as well.
-Discriminants are an important mechanism to enable
+Determinants are available on many other properties as well.
+Where booleans are expected _discriminants_ work the same
-element variation.
+way.
+Examples of features that accept discriminants include `hasMore`, `presentWhen` and discriminants are the core
+concept which enabling element variation (`@Variant()`).

 ### Variation

-Many bitstream formats have the concept of _specialization_.
-BitstreamElement represents this using the "Variant"
+Many bitstream formats make use of the concept of specialization.
+BitstreamElement supports this using its variation
 system.
-Any BitstreamElement class may have zero or more "Variant" classes which are automatically substituted for the
+Any BitstreamElement class may have zero or more classes (which are marked with `@Variant()`) which are
-class which is being read.
+automatically substituted for the class which is being read provided the discriminant passed to `@Variant()` holds true.

 ```typescript
 class BaseElement extends BitstreamElement {